Stephen Bush is a consulting and career training expert. He is the CEO and Founder of AEX Commercial Financing Group.

 I have emphasized the challenge of using "yes" and "no" more effectively in several other articles.
 But I felt that the importance of a parent education program called "Say Yes to No" (SYTN) easily justified a page of its own.

-Let me start by saying that I do not have any personal or business relationships with Say Yes to No. I have chosen to write about this topic because I think it is so important for children to have the best possible learning environment.
+I do not have any personal or business relationships with Say Yes to No. I have chosen to write about this topic because I think it is so important for children to have the best possible learning environment.
 Rarely have I encountered a more complicated problem that already has the makings of a feasible solution.